-If you install Windows Vista on a computer that has Windows XP installed or if you perform a custom installation of Windows Vista instead of an upgrade installation, you will see a Windows.old folder on your system drive.
-Similarly, even if you install Windows 7 or Windows 8 by performing a custom installation and don’t format the partition during the installation process, files that were used in your previous version of Windows are stored in the Windows.old folder.
+If you install Windows 11 on a computer that has Windows 10 installed or if you perform a custom installation of Windows 11 instead of an upgrade installation, you will see a Windows.old folder on your system drive.
+Similarly, even if you install Windows 11 or Windows 10 by performing a custom installation and don’t format the partition during the installation process, files that were used in your previous version of Windows are stored in the Windows.old folder.
 In short, whenever you upgrade your Windows to a later version, you will see a new folder called Windows.old created on your disk.

 The Windows.old folder is generated if the following conditions are true: